 For years, a placebo effect was considered a sign of failure.
 A placebo is used in clinical trials to test the effectiveness of treatments and is most often used in drug studies.
-For instance, people in one group get the tested drug, while the others receive a fake drug, or placebo, that they think is the real thing.
+For instance, people in one group get the actual drug, while the others receive an inactive drug, or placebo.
+The participants in the clinical trial don’t know if they receive the real thing or the placebo.
 This way, the researchers can measure if the drug works by comparing how both groups react.
 If they both have the same reaction — improvement or not — the drug is deemed not to work.

 More recently, however, experts have concluded that reacting to a placebo is not proof that a certain treatment doesn't work, but rather that another, non-pharmacological mechanism may be present.

 How placebos work is still not quite understood, but it involves a complex neurobiological reaction that includes everything from increases in feel-good neurotransmitters, like endorphins and dopamine, to greater activity in certain brain regions linked to moods, emotional reactions, and self-awareness.
 All of it can have therapeutic benefit.
 "The placebo effect is a way for your brain to tell the body what it needs to feel better," says Kaptchuk.

 But placebos are not all about releasing brainpower.
 You also need the ritual of treatment.
 "When you look at these studies that compare drugs with placebos, there is the entire environmental and ritual factor at work," says Kaptchuk.
 "You have to go to a clinic at certain times and be examined by medical professionals in white coats.
 You receive all kinds of exotic pills and undergo strange procedures.
 All this can have a profound impact on how the body perceives symptoms because you feel you are getting attention and care."